dfelinto/blender-manual/animation/editors/dopesheet.rst

    This part shows the action's channel "headers" and their hierarchy.
 Basically, there are:

    - "Top-level" channels, which represent whole FCurve datablocks (so there's one for :guilabel:`Object` one, one for :guilabel:`Shape` one, etc.).
 They gather *all* keyframes defined in their underlying FCurve datablock.
-   - "Mid-level" channels, which seem currently to have no use (there's one per top-level channel, they are all named :guilabel:`FCurves`, and have no option at all…).
+   - "Mid-level" channels, which seem currently to have no use (there's one per top-level channel, they are all named :guilabel:`FCurves`, and have no option at all...).
    - "Low-level" channels, which represent individual FCurve , with their own keyframes (fortunately, only keyed Ipos are shown!).

    Each level can be expended/collapsed by the small arrow to the left of its "parent" channel.
    To the right of the channel's headers, there are some channel's setting controls:

    - Clicking on the small "eye" will allow you to mute that channel (and all its "children" channels, if any!).
-   - Clicking on the small "lock" will allow you to prevent this channel and its children to be edited (note that this is also working inside the NLA, but that it doesn't prevent edition of the underlying FCurve …).
+   - Clicking on the small "lock" will allow you to prevent this channel and its children to be edited (note that this is also working inside the NLA, but that it doesn't prevent edition of the underlying FCurve ...).

    A channel can be selected (text in white, strip in gray-blue color) or not (text in black, strip in pink-brown color.), use :kbd:`lmb` clicks to toggle this state.
    You can access some channel's properties by clicking :kbd:`ctrl-lmb` on its header.